-4. Senior Title IX Administrator and Title IX Co-coordinators
+4. Senior Title IX Administrator and Title IX Coordinators

-The Chief Diversity Officer & Senior Title IX Administrator, the Associate Dean of Students, and the Director of Human Resources serve as the Title IX co-coordinators and oversee implementation of the University of Mount Unions' Affirmative Action and Equal Opportunity plan and the University of Mount Union's equal opportunity, harassment, and nondiscrimination policy and procedures.
+The Chief Diversity Officer & Senior Title IX Administrator, the Associate Diversity Officer & Title IX Coordinator oversee implementation of the University of Mount Unions' Affirmative Action and Equal Opportunity plan and the University of Mount Union's equal opportunity, harassment, and nondiscrimination policy and procedures.
 These administrators have the primary responsibility for coordinating the University of Mount Union's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this Policy.